handeyeco/fun-with-midi/README.md

 In this article I'm going to talk a little about MIDI.

+## WARNING

+Your hearing is fragile, be sure to protect it when programmatically adjusting audio.
+I recommend getting some cheap, small speakers from a thrift store to use while debugging.
+Always start each iteration with your volume turned down and carefully turn the volume up when you're confident your project is working.

+You can always fix bugs, but you can't fix tinnitus!

 ## What we're doing

 We're going to use an Arduino and a simple MIDI out circuit for three sketches: